Bowline On A Bight

 It can also be used as a Bosun’s Chair: Because two loops are created it has been claimed that the Bowline on a Bight makes an emergency bosun’s chair which is more comfortable than a single loop.
 One loop can go round each thigh with the free tail going round the chest for security.
 Alternatively, one loop would go round the chest and one round the thighs.
 However, unless the rope was a couple of inches or more in diameter it would require a demanding emergency to make one really appreciate the “comfort” of either of these bosun’s chairs.

-Follow us on Facebook, Instagram or Pinterest to keep up with all of our tutorials and share your photos with us!
+Follow us on Facebook, Instagram or Pinterest to keep up with the latest on all things rope and share photos of your newly learned rope knots with us!

 The rope we used in the video is ¼" Utility Rope (Royal Blue): a basic, affordable, all-purpose and all-weather rope.